braindatalab/gecobench/README.md

 }
 ```

-# Running experiments locally
+### Running experiments locally

-1. Setup a experiment run
-   This creates a timestamped folder for the artifacts and copies the config files to the folder.
+Either download the artifacts from OSF or generate a new timestamped experiment run, by running the following command:

 ```bash
 python setup_experiment.py
 ```

+This will create a timestamped folder in the `artifacts` directory with the necessary config files for the project.

 The output gives you the instructions to run the different steps of the experiment.

-2. Run model experiment
+#### Run model experiment

-Set the mode to `training`, `xai`, `evaluation` or `visualization` and the config to the project config.
+After setting up the experiment folder, we can run any step of the pipeline by running the command below.
+Set the mode to `training`, `xai`, `evaluation` or `visualization` and the config to the project config in the artifacts directory.
 The modes depend on each other and have to be run in the order `training`, `xai`, `evaluation` and `visualization`.

 ```bash
 python run_experiments.py --mode=MODE --config=artifacts/xai-nlp-benchmark-2024-02-15-16-45-19/configs/gender_project_config.json
 ```

-# On hydra
+### On hydra

 To run the code on the cluster we have to do three steps:

-## Step 1: Setup environment
+#### Step 1: Setup environment

 Copy the `.env.example` file to `.env` and fill in the environment variables.
 The script assumes you have added lazy access to hydra in your ssh config, as described in the hydra documentation.